bguiz/angular-ember-compare/content/adv/routers.md

 In AngularJs, you may apply the `ngView` directive to a DOM element.
-When the URL changes, the router determines the new MVC state of the application, and the contents of the `ngView` element are removed, and rendered using the new new MVC state.
+When the URL changes, the router determines the new MVC state of the application, and the contents of the `ngView` element are removed, and rendered using the new MVC state.

 Since the router is driven by a *finite* state machine under the hood, there can only be one `ngView` rendered within the application at any time.